-Implementation Measure 1.3.2: Support metering, where implemented, with a parking permit program.
+Implementation Measure 1.3.2: Support metering with a permit program for residents, businesses, and the fishing community.

 Implementation Measure 1.3.3: Conduct outreach with the Nye Beach community to assess whether or not a scaled down metering concept, focused on core commercial areas is acceptable or if a non-metering option that consists of fees, permit parking, or other dedicated funding sources is preferable.